 Spring has sprung!
-Winter has given us a helluva run this year, and although it keeps butting its nose into spring’s business, we’re still happy to feel the sun on our skin for the first time in months.
+Winter has given us a helluva run this year, and although it keeps butting its nose into spring’s business, we are still happy to feel the sun on our skin for the first time in months.
 No better way to celebrate the warm weather than with spring cocktails!
-Spring into these delicious spring cocktails on your front porch, a rooftop deck, be a stoop kid… it’s up to you!
-We’ve gathered the tastiest spring drink recipes!
-Spring into these delicious spring cocktails we could find to bring you a list of the ultimate spring cocktails.
-Cheers!
+Spring into these delicious spring cocktails on your front porch, a rooftop deck, be a stoop kid… it is up to you!
+We have gathered the tastiest spring drink recipes!

 Pour all ingredients into a cocktail shaker, shake, and serve on the rocks!

 - 4 limes, quartered, plus 4 thin rounds, for garnish

 - 40 ounces seltzer, chilled

 Stir the agave nectar and water in a small saucepan to a simmer, bringing it to a simmer over medium heat.
 Let syrup cool, then combine the syrup with sorrel in a blender and puree until smooth.
 Pour sorrel syrup through a fine sieve into a bowl and discard solids.
 Squeeze lime quarters into a large pitcher, and add the quarters to the pitcher, gently smashing them with the back of a wooden spoon to release the oils in the rind.
 Add sorrel syrup and seltzer.
 Serve over ice, garnished with lime rounds.

 - 2 (750-milliliter) bottles Spanish red wine, such as Rioja

 - 12 ounces orange liqueur, such as Cointreau